 In 2013, after completing her internship, she moved to Philadelphia where she immersed herself in the artist community there.
 She began to develop her independent studio practice, developing a body of work outside a structured institution, to transform her practice into a strong discipline.
 With a central theme of relationships and communications as an important crux of her work, she began exploring how the forms, colors, shadows, highlights of her palette could define that in a more meaningful way.

 She continued seeking inspirations from narratives, poems, and other written work to guide the forms in the pieces, finding new ways to push the space within a canvas to create a story.
 Through this more structured process, she discovered a discipline of working, creating a way to transform these emotional responses into thought-provoking and meaningful work, even discovering her own coming of age narrative through this work.
 It is through this process she has discovered, and continues to explore, adding sculptural elements to her paintings, including exploring encaustic painting most recently.
 She continues this linear path, combining her two-dimensional work with three-dimensional elements, and as of late modeling these pieces into full sculptures as her next exploration.

-I received my BA in Studio Art from Denison University in 2013, and since then, have showcased work in Philadelphia, Granville, OH and Martha’s Vineyard.
-I currently reside and work in Philadelphia.
+She received her BA in Studio Art from Denison University in 2013, and since then, has showcased work in Philadelphia, Granville, OH and Martha’s Vineyard, and currently resides and works in Philadelphia.